Dorothy Waugh (artist): Work for the National Park Service

 Conrad Wirth had studied with Waugh's father Frank while earning his Bachelor of Science degree in landscape gardening from Massachusetts Agricultural College (now the University of Massachusetts Amherst).
 Wirth joined the National Park Service (NPS) in 1931.
 With the coming of the New Deal, he supervised the service's Civilian Conservation Corps (CCC) program in the state parks.
 Many CCC participants could not interpret blueprints or the accompanying directives.
 To address this he hired Dorothy Waugh in August 1933 to develop simplified diagrams and instructions for constructing basic park structures.
 Waugh produced Portfolio of Comfort Stations and Privies (1934) and Portfolio of Park Structures and Facilities (1934).
 During this time she also drew color illustrations for Recreational use of land in the United States: Part XI of the Report on land planning (1934).

 Due to the scale and importance of this effort for the CCC, Waugh went from being the sole NPS employee working on the project to hiring and leading a team of male draftsmen.
 Additionally, the government hired architects to supervise the building projects who added their own drawings as needed.
 This meant that her portfolios were followed by manuals in which Waugh had an advisory role, but no longer was contributing drawings.

 In 1933, the Roosevelt administration designated 1934 as the "National Parks Year."
 This allowed for a small budget to create a marketing campaign for the National Parks.
 Waugh designed posters for the campaign, although she was hampered by the small budget for materials that required her to execute her design on the first try.
 By late summer of 1934, she had produced "a set of six colorful posters depicting national park scenes."
 In 1935, Waugh produced another five posters, with recreation the theme for two, cultural heritage for two, and wildlife preservation for the fifth.

+In 1936, Waugh produced posters for both National and State parks.
+Although National Park Service Director Arno B. Cammerer wrote that there were "six posters being issued", only five have been verified.
+Perhaps this was due to a poster that Waugh designed and that the NPS printed for the Bureau of Biological Survey, then part of the United States Department of Agriculture.
+The Bureau of Biological Survey, however, disliked the poster's style and the National Park Service subsequently destroyed all 5,000 copies.
+Also in 1936, Waugh sketched designs for "Fifty colorful envelope stickers -- 35 National Park and 15 State Park -- depicting scenes and activities in these areas" that the National Park Service issued.

+In Spring of 1937, the Park Service Bulletin announced that Waugh had resigned the National Park Service and had become "head of the Juvenile Book Department of Alfred Knopf [sic]."